BIR Official Receipts and Sales Invoices in the Philippines

 1. Principal and Supplementary Receipts and Invoices

-PRINCIPAL RECEIPTS / INVOICES – is the written account evidencing the sale of goods and/or services issued to customers in an ordinary course of business which necessary includes the following:
+INVOICES – is the written account evidencing the sale of goods and/or services issued to customers in an ordinary course of business and is categorized as follows:

-SUPPLEMENTARY RECEIPTS / INVOICES (also known as COMMERCIAL INVOICES) – a written account evidencing that a transaction has been made between the seller and the buyer of goods and/or services, forming part of the books of accounts of a business taxpayer for recording, monitoring and control purposes such as document evidencing delivery, agreement to sell or transfer of goods and services which includes but are not limited to delivery receipts, order slips, debit and/or credit memo, purchase order, job order, provisional/temporary receipt, acknowledgement receipt, collection receipt, cash receipt, bill of lading, billing statement, statement of account, and any other documents, by whatever name it is known or called, whether prepared manually (handwritten information) or pre-printed/pre-numbered loose-leaf (information typed using excel program or typewriter) or computerized as long as it is used in the ordinary course of business being issued to customers or otherwise.
+SUPPLEMENTARY DOCUMENT – a written account, other than sales or commercial invoice, which serves as source of accounting entries in the books of accounts.
+This includes but are not limited to delivery receipts, order slips, debit and/or credit memo, purchase order, job order, provisional/temporary receipt, acknowledgement receipt, collection receipt, cash receipt, bill of lading, billing statement, statement of account, and any other documents, by whatever name it is known or called, whether prepared manually (handwritten information) or pre-printed/pre-numbered loose-leaf (information typed using excel program or typewriter) or computerized as long as it is used in the ordinary course of business being issued to customers or otherwise.

-Supplementary receipts/invoices, for purposes of Value-Added Tax, are not valid proof to support the claim of Input Taxes by buyers of goods and/or services.
+Supplementary documents, for purposes of Value-Added Tax, are not valid proof to support the claim of Input Taxes by buyers of goods and/or services.

 2. Securing Authority to Print (ATP)

-Under RR No. 18-2012, principal and supplementary official receipts and sales invoices are required to be registered with the BIR by securing an approval on the authority to print using BIR Form No. 1906.
+Under the rules, principal invoice and supplementary documents are required to be registered with the BIR by securing an approval on the authority to print using BIR Form No. 1906.
 Certain documentary requirements are required to be attached to the BIR form, and process will take some time with the BIR depending on the completeness of the documentation and volume of BIR applications.

-3. Official Receipts and Invoices printed by BIR accredited printers
+3. Invoices and supplementary documents printed by BIR accredited printers

 Pursuant to Revenue Regulations No. 15-2012 dated December 3, 2012, only BIR accredited printers based on certain criteria are allowed to print BIR receipts and commercial invoices to see to it that unauthorized printers could not print invalid receipts and invoices.
 BIR offices publish a list of accredited printers that taxpayers may simply browse for easy reference.

-For taxpayers with head office and branches, each of such establishment must have its own official receipts and/or invoices.
-Official receipts and/or invoice of each establishment is designated special codes through the last digit of the tax identification numbers (TIN) – 000 for head office, 001, 002, 003, etc. for branches, sales offices and other establishments.
+For taxpayers with head office and branches engaged in the sale of goods or services, each of such establishment must have its own official receipts and/or invoices.
+Invoices of each establishment is designated special codes through the last digit of the tax identification numbers (TIN) – 000 for head office, 001, 002, 003, etc. for branches, sales offices and other establishments.

 1. Statement that a seller is VAT-registered followed by TIN;